 When people from a plethora of regional cultures move to Nashville, it also makes us even more of a melting pot.
 All of that being said, this change is both positive and negative.

-As a native, it does make me a little sad at the changes, and I do miss Nashville for what it used to be.
+As a native, the changes do make me sad at times, and I do miss Nashville for what it used to be.
+After all, it’s difficult to see a place you thought you knew become unrecognizable.

 Now that I’ve said my piece, should you move to Nashville?
 That’s up to you.
 The great things about Nashville are obvious: history, music, food, coffee, murals, museums, and architecture, among so many others.
 However, there are also reasons not to move here, from affordability to traffic.